 How Ceramic Shield Performs in the Real World

-Tests and user reports show that Ceramic Shield can survive more drops from pocket or chest height without shattering compared to standard glass.
+- Drop resistance is noticeably better than standard glass.
+Tests and user reports show that Ceramic Shield can survive more drops from pocket or chest height without shattering.
 The added toughness is especially noticeable in flat-on-surface impacts.
-However, no glass is immune to damage.
+That said, no glass is immune to damage.
 Angled impacts or falls onto hard, uneven surfaces can still cause cracks.

+- Scratch resistance has real limits.
 Ceramic Shield is harder to crack but it is not scratch-proof.
 Fine particles like sand and other minerals are harder than glass and can leave permanent marks.
-Keeping your phone in the same pocket as keys or coins increases the risk of scratching.
-Even wiping the screen with a dusty cloth can cause micro-abrasions.
+Keeping your phone in the same pocket as keys or coins increases the risk, and even wiping the screen with a dusty cloth can cause micro-abrasions over time.

+- Real-world results depend on how you use it.
 Most owners see fewer cracks from everyday drops compared to older iPhones.
-Without a screen protector, however, small scratches tend to appear over time, especially in areas where fingers swipe most often.
+Without a screen protector, however, small scratches tend to appear within the first few months, especially in areas where fingers swipe most often.
 These micro-scratches can slightly dull the display and lower resale value.

 Common Problems and How to Solve Them